 Emotet has been a prolific and resilient threat, even surviving a takedown of its infrastructure in 2021.
 Given what we’ve seen of Emotet over the years, it would not be surprising to see it evolve further in future attacks, employing alternative malware delivery methods, adopting new evasion techniques, and integrating additional second and even third-stage payloads into its routines.

 To avoid getting infected by malicious spam emails, users should be cautious of emails from unknown senders or with suspicious subject lines.
 These types of emails are often paired with social engineering techniques that are designed to get recipients to click on a link or download an attachment containing malware.
 Users should also ensure that macros are disabled in Microsoft Office applications and avoid enabling them even when even prompted.
 Using spam filters can also help automatically filter out suspicious or unwanted emails before they reach the user’s inbox.
-By following these precautions, both individual users and organizations can greatly reduce the risk of getting infected by malicious spam emails.
+By following these precautions, both individual users and organisations can greatly reduce the risk of getting infected by malicious spam emails.

 Endpoint solutions like Trend Micro's Smart Protection Suites and Worry-Free Business Security solutions offer protection for both users and businesses against threats like Emotet.
-These solutions come equipped with behavior-monitoring capabilities that enable them to detect malicious files, scripts, and messages.
+These solutions come equipped with behaviour-monitoring capabilities that enable them to detect malicious files, scripts, and messages.
 They can also block all related malicious URLs.
 Additionally, the Trend Micro™ Deep Discovery™ solution includes an email inspection layer that can identify and protect enterprises from malicious attachments and URLs.
 By leveraging these powerful tools, users and businesses can effectively defend themselves against the damaging effects of Emotet and other similar threats.

 Indicators of compromise